lukasmakegames/CloudyChase/README.md

  You chase a flying dinosaur above a cloud that has stolen a magic ball from you, and you shoot fireballs to stop it and retrieve the ball.

+ # Theme

+You have to eat food to increase your powers.

  # Challenges

  Open source: this